Hobo-Hilly/you-tube-edu/Security-Onion-Essentials/SOC-Triage-Case-Creation-Vid5/README.md

 # Summary

 The Alerts interface acts as a starting point to inform analysts of malicious or problematic events on the network.
 We can choose to acknowledge and dissmiss the || escalate them into cases for further investigation
-Once something is escalated to cases, that can be used to record the details of the investigation
+Once something is escalated to cases, that can be used to record the details of the investigation including related events, observables, attachments and more